Uncovering the Life & Legacy of Jane Austen

 As Britain went to war again between 1939 and 1940, sales of Pride and Prejudice soared.
 In a rare moment of relief from leading the battle against fascism, Winston Churchill completed Pride and Prejudice with a bittersweet yearning for the trouble-free world he discovered there: “What calm lives they had, those people!”

-Click on the cover to buy Pride and Prejudice by Jane Austen!
+Click on the friends to buy Pride and Prejudice by Jane Austen!

 Life & Times of Jane Austen